All Sections

 Publish my site.

 It publishes everything and confirms when it's live, usually within a minute.
 Make several edits, look them over, then publish once — you don't need to publish after every change.
+(If any [[PLACEHOLDER]] from your setup is still unfilled, the publish step stops and tells you which one — fill it in, then publish again.)

 6. Where your leads go (and your failure alarm)

-Every time someone submits your form, two things happen at once:
+Every time someone submits your form:

 1. The lead is sent to your CRM — your main destination.